Vyral/Gene_Agustin_Blog/_drafts/2016-11-08-a-valuable-new-real-estate-resource-for-you.md

 I'd like to welcome you to my new YouTube Channel.

-On my channel, you'll find tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market.
-The real estate market affects all of us!
+On our channel, we will be sharing our real estate & mortgage expertise with you.
+There are tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market.&nbsp;

-**I really want this page to be a valuable resource for you.** If you have any questions about our market or about real estate in general, send me an email.
-Odds are good that if you have a question about a topic, someone else does as well, so send your questions my way and we'll make an educational video.
+**We really want this page to be a valuable resource for you.** If you have any questions about our market or the financial side of real estate, send me us an email.
+Odds are good that if you have a question about a topic, someone else does as well, so send your questions our way and we'll make an educational video.

 Take a look around the channel and subscribe.
-I look forward to hearing from you soon!
+We look forward to hearing from you soon!